 Yet chalet holidays remain extraordinarily good value.
-Whether you are paying £2290 for our top chalet at New Year or £330 for our most modest in late April, there is no way you could organise your own rapid, seamless flights and transfers, comfortable accommodation, cooked breakfasts, fresh cakes and superb dinners with unlimited quantities of rather good wine for anything close.
+Whether you choose our top chalet at New Year or our most modest in late April, there is no way you could organise your own rapid, seamless flights and transfers, comfortable accommodation, cooked breakfasts, fresh cakes and superb dinners with unlimited quantities of rather good wine for anything close to the prices we charge.
 Val d’Isère’s long season enables us to share our costs and keep our prices surprisingly reasonable.

 If value for money is not your main concern, a chalet provides a comfortable home-from-home you can treat as your own, where you don’t have to whisper over starched table cloths, and where the staff are charming and helpful without being intrusive.
 You have all the advantages and none of the constraints of a good hotel, and all the freedom of self-catering without the chores.